quicwg/base-drafts/draft-ietf-quic-tls.md

 : Unless ack-eliciting packets protected by 1-RTT keys are sent by an endpoint, the handshake might never be confirmed by an endpoint.
-If the peer does confirm the handshake, this could result in perpetual retransmission of Handshake packets, which cannot be acknowledged.
+If the peer does confirm the handshake, this could result in perpetual transmission of Handshake packets, which cannot be acknowledged.
 To avoid this problem, in addition to retransmitting Handshake packets, endpoints can send ack-eliciting packets after the handshake is complete until the handshake is confirmed.